 The accompanying interim condensed consolidated financial statements are unaudited.
-These condensed consolidated financial statements and notes should be read in conjunction with the audited consolidated financial statements and related notes, together with Management ☐s Discussion and Analysis of Financial Condition and Results of Operations, contained in the Company ☐s Annual Report on Form 10-K for the year ended December 31, 2019.
+These condensed consolidated financial statements and notes should be read in conjunction with the audited consolidated financial statements and related notes, together with Management's Discussion and Analysis of Financial Condition and Results of Operations, contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.

 The accompanying unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States have been condensed or omitted pursuant to such rules and regulations.
-In the opinion of management, other than the changes to accounting for credit losses as described in Note 14, the unaudited condensed consolidated financial statements and notes have been prepared on the same basis as the audited consolidated financial statements for the year ended December 31, 2019 contained in the Company Annual Report on Form 10-K and include all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of the Company financial position for the three months ended March 31, 2020 and 2019.
+In the opinion of management, other than the changes to accounting for credit losses as described in Note 13, the unaudited condensed consolidated financial statements and notes have been prepared on the same basis as the audited consolidated financial statements for the year ended December 31, 2019 contained in the Company's Annual Report on Form 10-K and include all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of the Company's condensed consolidated financial statements for the three and six months ended June 30, 2020 and 2019.
 These interim periods are not necessarily indicative of the results to be expected for any other interim period or the full year.